Do You Skip a Mortgage Payment When You Refinance?

 Depending on the circumstances, a forbearance period may last up to 12 months.
 After it ends, you’ll need to bring your mortgage current by paying what’s owed in a lump sum or through a repayment plan.
 You may also qualify for a loan modification.

-4 tips for finding the best mortgage refinance offer
+4 tips for finding your best mortgage refinance offer

 If you’re ready to get a better mortgage product by refinancing, keep the following tips in mind to get the best offer for your situation.